What to do when a Septic Tank backs up.

 Step 4: Attempt Simple septic Fixes to your septic tank back up

-- Use a drain snake: For minor clogs or blockages in sinks or drains, carefully insert a drain snake to break up or retrieve any debris obstructing the flow.
+2. Use a drain snake.
+For minor clogs or blockages in sinks or drains, carefully insert a drain snake.
+This will help break up or retrieve any debris obstructing the flow.
 Follow the manufacturer’s instructions and exercise caution.
 I do not suggest this unless you want to cause more damage to the toilet, sink or drains.
 Your hardware store snake will coil up in the sink, toilet or drain and will get stuck in them.
 The only way to get them unstuck could be opening a wall to cut pipe to remove them.
 This is not fun thing to do and you will be paying more for the service.
 Sometimes calling a professional just saves you money.

-- Stop using water down any drain!
+3. Stop using water down any drain!
 Generally people do not know how much water they use and a septic system must be sized for it’s users.
-Just because there is a septic system, It does not mean it has to take what is being put into it.
+There is a septic system.
+That does not mean it has to take what is being put into it.

-- Use bioforce bacterial waste liquefier.
-The use of bioforce bacterial waste liquefier 6 months before a septic tank back up failure will help speed up the recovery of the septic tank and drainfield system.
+4. Use bioforce bacterial waste liquefier.
+Use bioforce bacterial waste liquefier 6 months before a septic tank backup failure.
+This timing speeds up the recovery of the septic tank.
+It also aids the drainfield system.

 Step 5: Call a septic tank back up Professional

-- Contact a septic system professional: If the backup persists or seems substantial in nature, it is crucial to contact a licensed plumber or septic system service provider.
+1. Contact a septic system professional.
+If the backup persists, contact a licensed plumber.
+It is crucial, especially if the backup seems substantial, to call a septic system service provider.
 They will have the necessary expertise and equipment to address the issue effectively.

 Step 6: Septic Tank and Drainfield back up systems take time: